 A DIY chicken feeder and auto waterer is easy to make and is less expensive compared to those sold at the store.

-If you are interested in building one for your chickens, then you should check out these 27 DIY chicken feeder and waterer Ideas.
+If you are interested in building one for your chickens, then you should check out these 27 DIY chicken feeder and waterer Ideas that we have gathered round the internet.

 DIY Chicken Feeder And Waterer For Keeping Feed And Water Safe From Being Waste